cocos/cocos-docs/en/render/graphics/strokeColor.md

 # strokeColor

-The `strokeColor()` method sets or returns the color used for the stroke.
+The `strokeColor` property sets or returns the color used for the stroke.

 ## Example